Ethan Strauss

 • Primer design for PCR including Promega products such as the Plexor® HY assay.

-• Help with setting up spreadsheets and macros for specific analyses
+• Design of spreadsheets and macros for specific data analyses.

 • Technical Services Scientist IV (9/2003-8/2005) Promega Corporation.